top of page

 75+

-Academic leaders who trust The Academic Leader's Playbook to make their week better
+Academic leaders across 30+ countries who read The Academic Leader's Playbook every week

-Institutions served.
-From community colleges, liberal arts colleges, and regional universities to R1s
+Institutions engaged, from community colleges and liberal arts colleges to regional universities and R1s

-This is the hidden curriculum of higher ed leadership — the part nobody covers in your training, your onboarding, or your faculty development program.
+This is the hidden curriculum of higher ed leadership — the part that never shows up in your training, your onboarding, or your faculty development program.

-Nobody taught you how to architect your time when managing others, build decision-making frameworks, or develop a team that runs without you in the room.
+How to architect your week when managing others.
+How to build decision-making frameworks that keep decisions with the people closest to the work.
+How to develop a team that leads without you in every room.

-...whether the problem they’re experiencing is actually fixable, or whether this is just how the job works.
+Is this actually fixable, or is this just how the job works?

 "I was working 60+ hour weeks and still felt like I was failing.
 Kevin helped me put systems in place that freed me up for the work only I can do.
 Simple changes, massive difference in how I use my time."